mnets/pymnet/paper/paper.md

 # Projects Using [pymnet](https://github.com/mnets/pymnet)

-[pymnet](https://github.com/mnets/pymnet) has been used in multiple scientific publications, for example @kivela2014, @kivela2017, @sallmen2022, and @nurmi2023.
+[pymnet](https://github.com/mnets/pymnet) has been used in multiple scientific publications, such as @kivela2014, @kivela2017, @del2020multiplex, @zhou2020network, @sallmen2022, and @nurmi2023.

 # Acknowledgments